ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 ### Integrations

 OPA can integrate with various cloud native tools, including Kubernetes, Istio, and Envoy.
-This allows organizations to extend their policy management across various systems, making it easier to enforce policies across multiple platforms.
+This allows organizations to extend their policy management across various systems, helps to ensure end-to-end compliance, making it easier to enforce policies across multiple platforms and cover broad ecosystems.

 ## The Janitor: Cloud Custodian